 - Get enough sleep: Sleep is not just important for maintaining energy levels, it also plays a role in fluid regulation (8).
 If you're not getting enough rest, it could be part of the reason why you're holding on to more body water.
 Aim to get at least 7 hours of quality sleep a night.

 - Manage stress: Poorly managed stress can lead to excess cortisol production, which can directly affect water retention (9).
 Not to mention excess stress can promote more fat storage.
 So if you're having a hard time losing weight, it could be that you're overly stressed.
-Try to find ways to relax and release the tension, like mediation, yoga, get a massage, get outdoors, exercise or anything else that helps make you feel at ease.
+Try to find ways to relax and release the tension, like meditation, yoga, getting a massage, getting outdoors, exercising, or anything else that helps make you feel at ease.

 - Drink coffee or tea: Coffee and tea both contain caffeine, a diuretic that can help flush out some water.
 If you're drinking plenty of water and finding that not much else is working, adding some caffeine or even a diuretic could be a potential solution.
 Just remember to not overdo it and to not rely on diuretics for weight loss.